Course Numbering System

 |5-Facilities Management, Planning and Design|

-The fourth digit of the SHA course number indicates a specific course within the area of instruction.
+The third and fourth digits of the SHA course number indicate a specific course within the area of instruction.